- Home

 Fertility issues

-Surgery or radiation therapy for uterine cancer may mean you are unable to become pregnant.
-Before treatment starts, ask your doctor or a fertility specialist about what options are available to you.
+Surgery or radiation therapy for cancer of the uterus may mean you are unable to become pregnant.
+Before treatment starts, ask your doctor or a fertility specialist about what options are available to you if you were hoping to have a baby.

-It may be possible to preserve the ovaries and sometimes the uterus so you can still have children.
-However, this is not standard treatment and is an option only in certain cases.
-If it is an option for you, your doctor will explain the risks and benefits.
+It may be possible to preserve the ovaries (e.g. if you are 45 years or under) and sometimes the uterus, so you can still have children (see Fertility).
+However, this is an option only in certain cases, and your doctor will explain the risks and benefits.

-Speaking to a counsellor or a cancer nurse about your feelings and individual situation can be helpful.
+Speaking to a counsellor, psychologist, social worker or a cancer nurse about your feelings and individual situation can be helpful.
 You can also call Cancer Council 13 11 20 to talk to a health professional about your concerns.

 For more on this, see Fertility and cancer.